 So far, things are clear: a good brand reputation is an implicit strategy that will translate into an increase in your customer base.

-In fact, according to Hubspot, 60% of consumers say they will abandon a brand if they encounter too many negative comments.
+In fact, according to Hubspot, 52% of customers say they will abandon a brand if they encounter too many negative comments.
 17% are suspicious if they cannot find reviews or opinions from other buyers.

 But according to a report published by BrightLocal, the numbers are even more significant, as 85% of consumers rely on online reviews and personal recommendations.
 In addition, 45% of consumers need to see at least one 4-star rating before deciding whether or not to trust a company.